jackyhuynh/ScienceBlog/README.md

-# How on computer affect human brain
+# Blog on Computer Affect Human Brain

 - This blog contain several research paper on how digital devices impact children's activities.
 - This is a simple blog website build with Flask, Python, Jinja, HTML and CSS.